John Parkinson (footballer)

-John Parkinson (born 7 November 1944) is a former Australian rules footballer who played with Claremont in the West Australian National Football League (WANFL) and Collingwood in the Victorian Football League (VFL).
+John Rodney Parkinson (7 November 1944 – 25 August 2025) was an Australian rules footballer who played with Claremont in the West Australian National Football League (WANFL) and Collingwood in the Victorian Football League (VFL).

+Biography

 A rover, Parkinson made his debut for Claremont in 1963.
 He was a premiership player in 1964 and in 1967 won both a Sandover Medal and best and fairest award.
 During his time at Claremont he also topped their goal kicking on three occasions.

-Parkinson joined VFL side Collingwood in 1971 and played three games that year before suffering a season ending broken collarbone.
+With a lot of interest coming from Victorian clubs, Parkinson joined VFL side Collingwood in 1971 and played three games that year before suffering a broken collarbone.
+While recovering from that injury he suffered groin and ankle concerns, then to the surprise of the club he stepped away from the game mid year.
+After only one season he returned to Western Australia.

-He finished his career at Claremont, rejoining them in 1972 and retiring at the end of the 1973 season having played 156 WANFL games.
+Parkinson finished his career at Claremont, rejoining them in 1972 and retiring at the end of the 1973 season having played 156 WANFL games.

+Having lived most of his life in the Claremont area, Parkinson ran to become a councillor on the Town of Claremont in 2021, but was not elected.

+Parkinson died in Claremont on 25 August 2025, at the age of 80.